mjcarter95/Portfolio-Blog/data/blog/censored_data_stan.md

 summary: "A hands-on tutorial that introduces how to model right-censored data using Bayesian inference in Stan.
 We walk through data simulation, model specification, fitting with CmdStanPy, and visualising uncertainty over time-to-event distributions."
 ---

-# Modelling Censored Data in Stan with CmdStanPy

 ## Introduction: Right-Censoring in Real-World Data

 In many real-world scenarios, we cannot always observe the full outcome of a random variable.
 Instead, we only know that the true value exceeds a certain threshold, this is known as **right-censoring**.